Waxworks museum of the Castle of Diósgyőr

 Besides the waxworks museum in the rondella, there is a smaller waxworks scene on the 2nd floor of the northeastern tower, commemorating the peace treaty of Turin (1381).
-(The peace negotiations were held in Turin, but the king couldn't travel because of his severe illness – he was already suffering from leprosy –, so he signed the documents in this room.)
+(The peace negotiations were held in Turin, but the king could not travel because of his severe illness – he was already suffering from leprosy –, so he signed the documents in this room.)
 The treaty compelled the city of Venice to pay a yearly tribute of 7000 golden Forints to the king.
 (At that time the royal treasury had a yearly income of 15.000 Fts.)
 Venice also had to raise the Angevin flag on St. Mark's Square on holy days.
 (The peace treaty expired with the death of King Louis one year later.)
 The eight wax figures portray the king with courtiers and the Venetian envoy.

 On the first floor of the tower a museum commemorates the Pauline monastery of Diósgyőr.
 It features the life-size wax figure of a Pauline monk.